Poetry

 Hmmph.
 You can't eat a poem."*

+My response?
+Yes, you can!
 You can eat it with your eyes and your mind and your heart!

 (* Invisible Mountain, Carolina de Robertis, p.
 231)